kyma-incubator/compass/docs/compass/03-automatic-scenario-assignment.md

 }
 ```

-As you can see, Runtime was unassigned from the `WAREHOUSE` scenario.
+As you can see, Runtime was unassigned from the `WAREHOUSE` scenario:
 ```json
 {
   "data": {